casus/minterpy/README.md

 and the degree of the underlying polynomial (`poly_degree`).

 You may adjust this parameter in order to get higher accuracy.
-For the example above, a degree of 64 produces an interpolant which reproduces the `test_function` almost up to machine precision:
+For the example above, a degree of 64 produces an interpolant that reproduces the `test_function` almost up to machine precision:

 ```python